 - Chocolate cake (try this!!)

 Today’s chocolate cupcakes are for true chocolate fans.
 I’m talking about those of you who don’t qualify an item as dessert unless there’s chocolate involved.
 Strawberry shortcake is a dessert impostor and forget about apple pie.
 That’s some sort of health food, right?

 Another tip?
 Make sure you’re using natural unsweetened cocoa powder, not dutched cocoa.
 Why?
-Here’s the difference between dutch-process and natural cocoa powder.
+Here’s the difference between dutch-process vs. natural cocoa powder.
 And if you really want to learn today, here is the difference between baking soda vs. baking powder and why I use both in these chocolate cupcakes.

 So there’s 1 bowl for dry ingredients and 1 bowl for wet ingredients.
 Gently mix the two together.
 The batter isn’t as thick as you would think.
 We don’t really want a super thick chocolate batter because that would yield a cupcake similar to brownies.
 Dense.
 We don’t want dense!
 We want spongey, cakey, and rich.